 Raw milk is on the rise, and is an incredibly complex topic with a boatload of misinformation.
-It’s something I have been completely fascinated by for the last few months as I embark on my own health journey.
+It’s something I have been completely fascinated by as I embark on my own health journey.
 I am really excited to do a deep dive on raw dairy, especially as it becomes more widely discussed in today’s society.

 In this piece, I will go into the following: what raw dairy really is, pasteurization and its origin, the nutritional values of raw and pasteurized milk, how to source it, and the legality by state.